-The GSB can help you fund your MBA through a combination of student loans and fellowship awards.
-Stanford GSB provides fellowships and loans to U.S. citizens and permanent residents, as well as international students who have demonstrated need.
-Appoximately half of Stanford MBA students receive fellowships funds, and half borrow through loans, to finance their degree.
+Stanford GSB can help you fund your MBA through a combination of student loans and fellowship awards.
+Stanford GSB provides fellowships and loans to U.S. Citizens and Permanent Residents, as well as international students who have demonstrated need.

 Fellowships are gifts from our community, and they do not have to be repaid.
 The average GSB fellowship is approximately $35,000 per year or $70,000 in total awards.

 Every student admitted to the Stanford GSB has demonstrated significant leadership potential, intellectual vitality, and personal qualities that will contribute to the MBA class.
 These admissions decisions do not consider how you will finance your MBA degree and are made prior to you submitting a financial aid application.

 Once you have been admitted, the Stanford GSB calculates an expected student contribution based on your particular financial situation.
 The gap between the cost of attendance and the expected student contribution is then covered by a combination of fellowships and loans.
 Stanford GSB fellowships are awarded based solely on your demonstrated financial need.
 You may also apply for one of Stanford GSB’s full-tuition fellowships for students from specific backgrounds.

 All students are expected to contribute a portion of their income and assets to funding their Stanford MBA.
 Students are encouraged to repay consumer debt prior to applying for financial aid at Stanford GSB.

 We’re Here to Help